hashicorp/terraform-provider-aws/website/docs/r/dms_endpoint.html.markdown

 * `bucket_folder` - (Optional) S3 Bucket Object prefix.
 * `bucket_name` - (Optional) S3 Bucket name.
+* `cdc_path` - (Optional) Specifies the folder path of CDC files.
+For an S3 source, this setting is required if a task captures change data; otherwise, it's optional.
+If `cdc_path` is set, AWS DMS reads CDC files from this path and replicates the data changes to the target endpoint.
+Supported in AWS DMS versions 3.4.2 and later.
 * `compression_type` - (Optional) Set to compress target files.
 Defaults to `NONE`.
 Valid values are `GZIP` and `NONE`.
 * `csv_delimiter` - (Optional) Delimiter used to separate columns in the source files.
 Defaults to `,`.
 * `csv_row_delimiter` - (Optional) Delimiter used to separate rows in the source files.
 Defaults to `\n`.
 * `data_format` - (Optional) The output format for the files that AWS DMS uses to create S3 objects.
 Defaults to `csv`.
 Valid values are `csv` and `parquet`.
 * `date_partition_enabled` - (Optional) Partition S3 bucket folders based on transaction commit dates.
 Defaults to `false`.
+* `date_partition_sequence` - (Optional) Identifies the sequence of the date format to use during folder partitioning.
+Use this parameter when `date_partition_enabled` is set to true.
+Defaults to `YYYYMMDD`.
+Valid values are `YYYYMMDD`, `YYYYMMDDHH`, `YYYYMM`, `MMYYYYDD`, and `DDMMYYYY`.
 * `encryption_mode` - (Optional) The server-side encryption mode that you want to encrypt your .csv or .parquet object files copied to S3.
 Defaults to `SSE_S3`.
 Valid values are `SSE_S3` and `SSE_KMS`.
 * `external_table_definition` - (Optional) JSON document that describes how AWS DMS should interpret the data.
 * `parquet_timestamp_in_millisecond` - (Optional) - Specifies the precision of any TIMESTAMP column values written to an S3 object file in .parquet format.
 Defaults to `false`.
 * `parquet_version` - (Optional) The version of the .parquet file format.
 Defaults to `parquet-1-0`.
 Valid values are `parquet-1-0` and `parquet-2-0`.
 * `server_side_encryption_kms_key_id` - (Optional) If you set encryptionMode to `SSE_KMS`, set this parameter to the Amazon Resource Name (ARN) for the AWS KMS key.
 * `service_access_role_arn` - (Optional) Amazon Resource Name (ARN) of the IAM Role with permissions to read from or write to the S3 Bucket.
+* `timestamp_column_name` - (Optional) A value that when nonblank causes AWS DMS to add a column with timestamp information to the endpoint data for an Amazon S3 target.
+DMS includes an additional `STRING` column in the .csv or .parquet object files of your migrated data when you set `timestamp_column_name` to a nonblank value.
+For a full load, each row of this timestamp column contains a timestamp for when the data was transferred from the source to the target by DMS.
+For a change data capture (CDC) load, each row of the timestamp column contains the timestamp for the commit of that row in the source database.
+The string format for this timestamp column value is `yyyy-MM-dd HH:mm:ss.SSSSSS`.
+By default, the precision of this value is in microseconds.
+For a CDC load, the rounding of the precision depends on the commit timestamp supported by DMS for the source database.
+Supported in AWS DMS versions 3.1.4 and later.

 ## Attributes Reference